 - CCHS-GP: This server hosts Microsoft Dynamics Great Plains spp.

 - CCHS-FP1: This server houses all user profile drives, shared folders, and printer drivers.

 - CCHS-DC1: This server hosts the “domain controller” and active directory of users and user permissions.

 - CCHS-BACKUP1: This server runs the Laserfische applications for document management and forms.

 - CCHS-EXCHANGE1: This server is a backup for the domain controller.
 Exchange email was moved into the Microsoft Office 365 email cloud solution for non-profit organizations.

 - CCHS-REMOTE1: This server is used for Open Door employees outside of the Industrial Mile Road location to remote in to run the Advisor application.

 - CCHS-VCENTE1: This server is used to manage the VMware environment including the 2 Server Hosts and all virtual Windows servers.

-- In the event that one of the virtual servers in unable to function, the on-site device is designed to function as a backup server.
+- If one of the virtualized servers in unable to function, the onsite device is designed to function as a backup server.